 CLEANER: "Then we'd love if you could leave us a review on Google."

 See that?
 Google would potentially view this as review gating, since the cleaner only asked for the review predicated on the customer's happy experience.
 It's murky, I know.
+Instead of trying to navigate the hazardous waters yourself, we wrote a guide on how to get more Google reviews here.

 Why is review gating bad?